-Application for a job may be made through www.bju.edu.
+Application for a job may be made through www.bju.edu/studentjobs.

 The Student Work Program gives priority to undergraduate students living in the residence halls.
-International students and Bob Jones Academy students are limited to a maximum of 20 hours per week.
-BJA students under 16 years of age are limited to 12 hours per week.
-International students and BJA students are also subject to additional labor laws.
+International students are limited to a maximum of 19 hours per week and are subject to additional labor laws.